NotSoAverageNerd/SimpleSmartOutletProject/README.txt

 Congrats on making it this far in my tutorial!

+Be sure to put all of these files in the /var/www directory of your raspberry pi! (outside of the folder you downloaded it in)

 Thanks for watching my YouTube video!

 This is the website which will allow you to access your lights/outlets/electronics from anywhere in the house!